We can help you save on tickets, tours, and hotels. If you purchase through some of the links below, we may be compensated. Our editorial guidelines.

 Best for: Preschoolers and above

-This San Diego museum preserves one of the country’s largest collections of historic sailing vessels.
-Visitors may climb aboard to explore the ships.
-Some occasionally still sail (check the website for tours on the bay).
+This San Diego museum preserves one of the country’s largest collections of historic sailing vessels, including the Star of India, the world’s oldest active sailing vessel.
+You can climb aboard most ships, and some still sail on select tours (check the schedule).

-- Sightseeing Pass: CityPASS & Go City San Diego
+Tickets & Passes: Included with CityPASS & Go City San Diego or buy direct.

 18. The New Children’s Museum